Knowledge about Japan in Lithuania since 1980

 Scientific research after 1990

 The first decades of independence created preconditions for the institutionalized and systematic development of Japanese studies.
 In the initial period, there was a huge shortage of local specialists who could develop Japanese studies.
 Therefore, Japanese scientists helped significantly by coming to Lithuania and teaching here.
-For example, one of the first inspirers of Japanese studies at Vilnius University was Goda Tomono and Rio Kojima – a visiting professor at Vytautas Magnus University.
+For example, one of the first inspirers of Japanese studies at Vilnius University was Goda Tomono while at Vytautas Magnus University such role was played by visiting professor Rio Kojima.
 Right after the independence, several personalities returned to Lithuania after studying abroad, having a comprehensive knowledge of the Japanese language and culture.

 Dalia Švambarytė and Gabija Čepulionytė were the ones who had initiated the Japanese studies at Vilnius University, Vytautas Dumčius at Klaipėda University, and Arvydas Ališauskas at Vytautas Magnus University.
 Researchers of the other Asian countries started joining hands with the mentioned scholars and, therefore, institutions began to develop.
 The Center for Oriental Studies of Vilnius University (since 2018 - the Institute of Asian and Transcultural Studies) in 1993, the Center for Oriental Studies of Klaipėda University in 1996, and Vytautas Magnus University Center for Japanese Studies in 2001 (since 2009 - Center for Asian Studies) were established.

 Japanese research in Lithuania has developed into several main directions.
 One of them is linguistics focused on practical application.
-In 2002, D. Švambarytė compiled the first dictionary of Japanese-Lithuanian hieroglyphs, while in 2015 A. Zykas published the first comprehensive dictionary of Japanese-Lithuanian languages.
-In 2016, L. Didbalis compiled and published an electronic textbook of the Japanese language, which was followed by V. Devėnaitė’s printed textbook in 2017.
+In 2002, D. Švambarytė compiled the first Lithuanian dictionary of Japanese characters, while in 2015 A. Zykas published the first comprehensive dictionary of Japanese-Lithuanian languages.
+In 2016, L. Didvalis compiled and published an electronic textbook of the Japanese language, which was followed by V. Devėnaitė’s printed textbook in 2017.
 The newest addition is a specialized electronic trilingual textbook for guides (authors: K. Takagi and S. Kumpė).
 Thanks to these resources, more and more Lithuanians can get acquainted and learn the Japanese language directly.

 A researcher with a wide range of academic interests studying various cultures, philosophies, and aesthetics of the world.
 During his lifetime, he has published 24 monographs, 47 studies, more than 40 books, and published over 650 research papers in various languages.
 A. Andrijauskas' contribution to Japanese studies is really significant as his works allow Lithuanian readers to get acquainted with the philosophy of Japanese aesthetics.